 For example, if only 5% of all houses are affected by water damage, we can construct a model that guesses that no house ever gets water damage and still obtain an accuracy of 95%.
 While 95% is a pleasantly high proportion, this model will not do what it is intended to, i.e. distinguish well between houses that get water damage from those that don’t.

-You can move on to learn how to use the Peltarion platform to build a regression model and combine a variety of input data types try our Predicting real estate prices tutorial.
+Move on and learn how to use the Peltarion platform to build a regression model in the tutorial Predicting real estate prices tutorial.

 Our colleague Gabriela Zarzar Gandler explains really well how to deal with unbalanced classes in a dataset in this article published by Towards Data Science.